pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 ### Language Host

-Under the hood, our Pulumi CLI does a lot of things, but one of the first actions is starting the language runtime which is configured in the `Pulumi.yaml` project file.
+Under the hood, the Pulumi CLI does a lot of things, but one of the first actions is starting the language runtime which is configured in the `Pulumi.yaml` project file.
 Here is a small Python example:

 ```python